 - Frequent massage with hot and cold compresses will be able to help reduce inflammation.

 Schedule an Appointment for Rotator Cuff Treatment in Kirkland, WA

-Contact Dr. Fuchs today if you think you may have injured your rotator cuff.
-He will be able to assess your injury and recommend a course of treatment based on the extent of the damage incurred.
-To make an appointment, please call (425) 823-4000, or submit a request online using our secure form.
+Contact Dr. Robin Fuchs today if you think you may have injured your rotator cuff.
+Dr. Fuchs will be able to assess your injury and recommend a course of treatment based on the extent of the damage incurred.
+To schedule an appointment at our orthopedic clinic in Kirkland, WA, please call (425) 823-4000, or submit a request through our secure online form.